thillRobot/ros_workshop/module1/tutorial1_virtualize_ubuntu/tutorial1_virtualize_ubuntu.md

 - choose the **operating system** type: _Linux_
 - choose the **version**: _Ubuntu 64-bit_
 - choose the amount of RAM you want to allocate to the VM (while running only)
 	- If your computer has 8GB total I suggest no more than 6GB for for the virtual machine.
-If your host machine has 16GB, then 10Gb is reccomended for the VM.
+If your computer has 16GB, then 8-10Gb is reccomended for the VM.
 - choose **create a virtual hard disk now**
 - click **create**